Fujifilm X-E3 vs Olympus E-M10 II

 An illustration of the physical size and weight of the Fujifilm X-E3 and the Olympus E-M10 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (11 percent) than the Fujifilm X-E3.
 Moreover, the E-M10 II is markedly heavier (16 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the E-M10 II are weather-sealed.